History of the Philadelphia 76ers: 2010–11 season

 On May 20, 2010, TNT analyst Doug Collins was named head coach of the 76ers.
 Collins played for the Sixers for his entire NBA career after being the first overall pick in the 1973 draft, and had previously coached the Chicago Bulls, Detroit Pistons, and the Washington Wizards.
 The 76ers had the sixth-best odds at receiving the top pick in the 2010 draft, and they managed to land the second overall pick, beating out the Warriors, Kings, Timberwolves, and Nets, who all had better odds.
 They used that draft pick to select Ohio State University's Evan Turner.

 The Sixers started the season with an uninspiring 3–13 mark, but started turning things around, to finish with a 41–41 record.
-They clinched a playoff berth on April 1, 2011, they're third in the last four years.
+They clinched a playoff berth on April 1, 2011, their third in the last four years.
 The 76ers faced the heavily favored Miami Heat in the first round, and ultimately fell to them in five games.
 Although they lost the series, Collins was praised for turning around a lottery team in his first season, as well as winning a playoff game when many pundits predicted that the Sixers would be swept.
 Collins also finished second in Coach of the Year voting.